Lay betting tips

 A responsible lay betting tip explains the risk as well as the opportunity.
 It should include price, liability, race context, and reasons the runner may be vulnerable.

-Why does Lay Picks usually use an odds cap under 11.0?
+Why does Lay Picks never go above 11.0?

 Are lay betting tips guaranteed?